RJ722/bioinformatics/_posts/2019-07-22-visual-explanation.md

        └────┴────┴────┘
 ```

-But Jacob, on the other hand, uses a vertical stack for representing the same array.
+But Jay, on the other hand, uses a vertical stack for representing the same array.

 {% fullwidth 'https://jalammar.github.io/images/numpy/numpy-array.png' "Image
-from <a href='https://jalammar.github.io/visual-numpy/'> Jacob's blog post. </a>
+from <a href='https://jalammar.github.io/visual-numpy/'> Jay's blog post. </a>
 " %}

-At the first glance, and owing to the beautiful graphics Jacob has created, it
+At the first glance, and owing to the beautiful graphics Jay has created, it
 makes perfect sense.

 Now, if you had only seen this image, and I ask you the dimensions of `data`,